Agar

 void * AG_ThreadKeyGet (AG_ThreadKey key)

-AG_ThreadKeyCreate() initializes a thread-specific value described by the key structure.
-AG_ThreadKeyDelete() releases resources allocated for a key.
+The AG_ThreadKeyDelete() function releases resources allocated for a key.

 AG_ThreadKeyGet() returns the thread-specific value associated with key.